Frequently Questions and Anserws (FAQs)

 - Do I have to provide publicly authenticated copies of my certificates and other documents for the application?

 No, a simple copy is enough.
 In case you are selected for the master, you will need to provide publicly authenticated copies of your certificates and other documents at the time of inscription at both universities in August.

 - I do not have a certified English translation of my degree or documents for the application.
 Is it a problem?

-If you do not have a certified translation of your degree at the time of application, you can upload an uncertified translation along with the original degree.
+For the application of a study place or nomination for a CONACyT scholarship: If you do not have a certified translation of your degree at the time of application, you can upload an uncertified translation along with the original degree.
 However, if you are selected for the master program, you will need to provide a certified translation by the time of inscription at the university in Germany in August.

 - Can you check my application documents before applying?